dssg/mlforpublicpolicylab/README.md

     discussions of the weekly topic (including a mix of live lectures and discussions of pre-recorded content throughout the semester).

-  - During the Wednesday lab/recitation sessions, we’ll discuss technical skills and tools you’ll need for the project work early in the semester and then shift to check-ins with each team to discuss the status of their project work, generally around short update
+  - During the Friday lab sessions, we’ll discuss technical skills and tools you’ll need for the project work early in the semester and then shift to check-ins with each team to discuss the status of their project work, generally around short update